ChildsplayOSU/bogl-docs/tutorials/recursion.md

 |--------------|------|------|------|-------|------|
 | **Bird**     | Duck | Duck | Duck | Goose | Duck |

-The `findGoose` function shown below will search each spot in a line of birds (starting at the spot given as argument) until it finds a spot that holds a goose.
+The `findGoose` function shown below will check each spot in a line of birds (starting at the spot given as argument) until it finds a spot that holds a goose.

 {% highlight haskell %}
 game DuckDuckGoose